Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Discussion and Summary

 These estimations are shown in the bottom panel of Figure~\ref{fig:mass_err}, which range from 0.2 to 0.4, with an average of 0.34.
+Because estimating cluster mass from $\phi^*$ is physically driven by the cluster galaxy over densities and thus sensitive to the presence of foreground and background galaxies, these mass uncertainties tends to be much larger than the X-ray temperature derived mass uncertainties.
 Comparatively, optical mass proxies derived from the numbers of cluster galaxies have intrinsic mass scatters between 0.2 to 0.5 dex \citep{2009ApJ...699..768R, 2015MNRAS.454.2305S}.
 This analysis demonstrates the potential of $\phi^*$ as a cluster mass proxy.

-Since the redshift evolution of the RSLF is only detected at a significance level of $1.9\sigma$, it is worthwhile to apply the analysis to a larger cluster sample.
+Since the redshift evolution of the RSLF is only insignificantly detected at a significance level of $1.9\sigma$, it is worthwhile to apply the analysis to a larger cluster sample.
 We expect the XCS to find over 1000 clusters within the DES final data release.
 We may also utilize new and large optical cluster catalogs such as RedMaPPer.
 However, optically characterized clusters will add new challenges from the covariance between the richness-inferred cluster masses and the red-sequence luminosity functions.
 An evolving abundance of faint RS galaxies will also introduce a redshift evolution component into the cluster mass-richness scaling relation.
 Assuming the $\alpha$ evolution reported in this paper, we expect the number of RS galaxies above $m^*+2~\mathrm{mag}$ to decrease by $\sim 20\%$ from $z=0$ to $z=1.0$.
 Using the parameterization of cluster mass-richness scaling relation in \cite{2016arXiv161006890M}, we expect the mass-to-richness ratio to change with redshift as $(1+z)^{0.26}$ (constrained as $(1+z)^{0.18\pm0.75(\mathrm{stat})\pm0.24(\mathrm{sys})}$ in the fore-mentioned weak lensing study).
-Of course there could be additional effects on the mass-richness relation if there is redshift evolution in $m^*$ and $\phi^*$ or if the mass dependence of the RSLF is not properly accounted.
+Of course there could be additional effects on the mass-richness relation if there is redshift evolution in $m^*$ and $\phi^*$ or if the mass dependence of the RSLF is not properly accounted for.

-Regardless, we expect to increase the X-ray cluster sample size by at least a factor of 10 by the end of DES.
+Regardless, we expect to increase the X-ray cluster sample size by at least a factor of 10 by the end of DES, covering a similar redshift range with this analysis.
 Using catalog-level simulations of RSLF similar to the ones observed here, we expect to increase our sensitivity on the evolution of $\alpha$ by a factor of three.